 Gumshoe's testimony in case 2-1, once you realize that he's had a secret crush on Maggey Byrde for a long time.
 The real punch is when he's asked to describe Maggey and Dustin's relationship — how they were close to getting married and how Maggey even came to Gumshoe for advice on what to get her boyfriend for his birthday.
 That hangdog expression of his isn't just because he's testifying against a subordinate.

 In an odd example, a couple gets this.
-The DeLites are either a Happily Married couple of a man who isn't above stealing for the happiness of his wife and a woman who likes strong emotions, and authentically loves her husband for many factors besides money, or a Happily Married couple of a crook and a gold digger.
-No reason they can't be both.
-At least they are Happily Married either interpretation.
+The DeLites are either a Happily Married couple of a man who isn't above stealing for the happiness of his wife and a woman who likes strong emotions and authentically loves her husband for many factors besides money, or a Happily Married couple of a crook and a gold digger.
+Or bit of both.
+At least they are Happily Married in either interpretation.

 Then there's the question of Terry Fawles' mental state.
 If he's mentally healthy, then he's an ephebophile, but if he suffers from mental problems or learning difficulties, then it's possible that he just doesn't understand the implications of a relationship with such an age gap.
 At least in the American version of the game (where Word of God claims takes place in California), the question is one of whether or not he was knowingly skirting the line with 14-year-old Dahlia, as the local age of consent is 18.

 Iris can be subject to this based on your interpretation of her statement that the plot to poison Phoenix's cold medicine was the first time that Dahlia didn't tell her about a plot in advance.
 Does this mean that she knew about things like Diego's impending poisoning and let them happen?
 Does she deserve to be punished as an accessory to all of Dahlia's crimes?

 Godot.
 A mysterious, badass prosecutor with a cool design and sympathetic, tragic past, or an overhyped sexist scumbag who's never brought to account for all his bad choices?